 Recent studies of on-line audio consumption by Bridge Ratings as well as fellow research organization Edison Research show confirmation of trends that consumption of Pandora's ten year radio offering (not its new on-demand platform) is not only slowing but is falling.

-Primarily impacted by Spotify and iHeartRadio, Pandora has been showing signs of weakening listener engagement for some time in Bridge Ratings annual studies.
+Primarily impacted by Spotify, Apple Music and iHeartRadio, Pandora has been showing signs of weakening listener engagement for some time in Bridge Ratings annual studies.

-Bridge Ratings recently concluded a large-sample, four-month study of streaming music providers and pure-play internet radio companies (Pandora, Spotify) and released user behavior overviews in the fall of 2016.
+Bridge Ratings recently concluded a large-sample, four-month study of streaming music providers and pure-play internet radio companies (Pandora, Spotify) and released user behavior overviews this year.

 An overall analysis of user behavior for the music streaming platforms included in this study will be published in a separate release.
 Today we will focus on Pandora.

-As further data is analyzed Pandora consumer behavior is becoming clarified and the perceptions of Pandora's massive user base are coming to light.
+As further data is analyzed Pandora consumer behavior is becoming clarified and the perceptions of Pandora's massive user base are becoming more clear.

 The Pandora User Mix